uzunigat/music-arche-service/README.md

 ## Before Run

-1. Create `.env` file on the root folder and copy-paste the content from `.env.sample`
+1. Create `.env` file on the root folder and copy-paste the content from `.env.sample` (contact @uzunigat to get all the env values!)
 2. Install dependencies using the following command:

 ```console